Holderness Oil Field Planned

 West Newton A – this wellsite had serious problems with a mini-frack test program, including an emergency well shutdown, ongoing gas leaks, and 19 breaches of their EA Permit.
-Currently mothballed. more…
+The first well has been mothballed; a second well was drilled in 2019 and flow testing commenced, but was then suspended. more…

-Crawberry Hill – abandoned in August 2015, and is being restored.
+Crawberry Hill – abandoned in August 2015, and has been restored to field.
 It was drilled in 2012 and tests, including a mini-frack on the Bowland Shale, were planned for 2014 but not possible due to ongoing protests. more…